Catalog: PNW BOCES and Hudson River Teacher Center

 Each session introduces and emphasizes the Science and Engineering Practices, Disciplinary Core Ideas, and Crosscutting Concepts of the standards outlined in every lesson.
 This experiential workshop provides time for teachers to unpack and perform the instructional techniques and explore student tasks before introducing the curriculum in classrooms!

-A printed copy of the manual will be shipped to each participant and included in the training cost.
+A printed copy of the manual will be shipped to each participant's district and is included in the training cost.
 For the initial online meeting, an electronic copy of the manual can be accessed through the training platform or the Science 21 website.
 Manual binders will be shipped once workshop registrations are approved and confirmed through mylearningplan.com.

 Program: Science 21